PrestaShop/docs/basics/introduction.md

 This `AdminCarriersController` returned an HTTP response containing an HTML document rendered by Smarty.

-The Admin controllers use a generic system to choose what Smarty template use.
+The Admin controllers use a generic system to choose what Smarty template to use.
 Generic templates to display forms and listings are available and the controller provides the structure configuration (for example it controls what columns and rows are displayed).

 ### Visit a Symfony Back Office controller